entrecode/ec.datamanager.js/test/mocks/readme.md

     },
 }
 ```

-***Note for requests without query strings:** Please use a name like `get.200.1.json`.
-Requests without query strings need to be the first ones in a folder.*
+**Note for requests without query strings:** Please use a name like `get.200.1.json`.
+Requests without query strings need to be the first ones in a folder.
-8